INTRODUCTION AND EPIDEMIOLOGY

 Obtain a brief history from the mother, including the date of last menstrual period/estimation of gestational age, number of fetuses, number of previous pregnancies and living children, history of diabetes, hypertension or pregnancy-related problems, prenatal care (including known congenital anomalies), prolonged rupture of membranes, fever, and meconium-stained amniotic fluid.

 The need for resuscitation or routine newborn care (see "Treatment" below) is determined by the initial physical examination.
 For the term infant who is crying or breathing and who has good muscle tone at delivery, provide routine newborn care with the infant skin-to-skin on the mother.
-A slightly more detailed examination using the Apgar scoring system has been used for generations to assist medical personnel in assessing ...
+A slightly more detailed examination using the Apgar scoring ...